eigenfoo/old-eigenfoo.github.io/drafts/2018-2-2-lupi_practical.md

 ---

 In my last post, I introduced the LUPI paradigm and described one algorithm that adheres to that paradigm: SVM+.
-I described LUPI as a nascent perspective on machine learning that had great potential.
+I described LUPI as a up-and-coming perspective of machine learning that had great potential.

 In this post, I'll describe some reasons why LUPI might not be so great, and some important reasons not to immediately rush to apply SVM+.
 Most of my